17 BEST Things To Do in Miraflores Lima, Peru

 Maido offers a unique Nikkei experience, the perfect fusion between authentic Peruvian cuisine and Japanese cuisine.
 Their philosophy believes in combining the best of two worlds to create a “third dimension”, the complex Peruvian Nikkei cuisine.

 The food here is inexplicably phenomenal, and along with other small touches creates the iconic Maido experience.
-Though Maidos is expensive, it is relatively cheap compared to some of the top 50 restaurants in other parts of the world.

-We recommend you to reserve 2 months in advance to secure your table!
+💪 Pro Tip: Plan ahead and reserve 2 months in advance to secure your table!

 6. Indulge in Peruvian Ceviche, The National Food of Peru